Juanhui28/Juanhui28.github.io/_pages/teaching.md

 Organize your courses by years, topics, or universities, however you like! -->

-- Fall 2022: **CSE 440 Introduction to Artificial Intelligence**, Department of Computer Science and Engineering, Michigan State University
+- Fall 2022: teaching assistant of **CSE 440 Introduction to Artificial Intelligence**, Department of Computer Science and Engineering, Michigan State University
-- Spring 2023: **CSE 320 Computer Organization and Architecture**,  Department of Computer Science and Engineering, Michigan State University
+- Spring 2023: teaching assistant of **CSE 320 Computer Organization and Architecture**,  Department of Computer Science and Engineering, Michigan State University